Security news is very clear: ransomware is the new, big threat to business. But what is ransomware?

-Ransomware is generally targeted at people that the cyber criminals think can pay.
+Ransomware is generally targeted at people that cybercriminals think can pay.
 But with a solid virtual private network in your corner, it’s harder to tell who you are online.
 This can make it much less likely that you’ll be targeted at all.
-Moreover, the use of an encrypted tunnel to send and receive information through a virtual private network will make it even harder to find ways to try and trick you into downloading the ransomware to begin with.
+Moreover, the use of an encrypted tunnel to send and receive information through a virtual private network will make it even harder to find ways to try and trick you into downloading the ransomware, to begin with.

 Improve Your Personal Security Hygiene

 Learn how to recognize suspicious online behavior that might lead to you installing ransomware.